LibrariesHacked/librarieshacked.github.io/_posts/2021-02-10-membership-mapping.md

 #### Security

-There is nothing more important than the privacy of library users, and security of personal data.
-These tools take this seriously.
+These tools take the privacy of library users, and security of personal data seriously.
 Security considerations are described in these instructions, and while using the tools.
 If there are any queries or concerns please do stop and email [info@librarieshacked.org](mailto:info@librarieshacked.org).

 ## Stage 1: Create data in the correct format

 An overview of this stage is available as a YouTube video.
-See [Membership map stage 1: converting postcodes]().
+See [Library data tools: converting membership postcodes](https://youtu.be/u8CRSplPfRo).

 The first stage involves getting data into the required format.
 Census-based geographic areas are useful for analysis: we can look at counts of library members relative to population, as well as area deprivation measures.
-This first tool converts from postcodes to census areas.
-For postcodes in England and Wales it converts to LSOA (lower super output area), for Northern Ireland to OA (output area), and for Scotland, Data Zones.
+This first tool converts postcodes to census areas.
+For postcodes in England and Wales it converts to LSOA (lower super output area), for Northern Ireland to Small Area, and for Scotland, Data Zones.
+The format is from the DCMS co-ordinated [library data schema project](https://schema.librarydata.uk/membership).

+If services do not wish to use a web tool for this step, an alternative is to perform this step themselves, and do the conversion using the [Office for National Statistics Postcode directory](https://geoportal.statistics.gov.uk/datasets/ons-postcode-directory-november-2020) data.
+Then skip to stage 2.
+Please feel free to get in touch for guidance on performing this step manually.

 ### Create a CSV file of your postcodes